 Specific village colours

 You notice I didn't say the Romanian peasant.
-Because rustic furniture is about a universal peasant and if you have the patience to see what rustic furniture looks like in other countries you will discover many common elements.
+Because rustic furniture is about a universal peasant, and if you have the patience to see what rustic furniture looks like in other countries you will discover many common elements.
 I made such an attempt when I talked about painted furniture.
-Each country has its own specific elements, but they all chose to embellish their furniture by painting the flowers, animals and birds they encountered in everyday life.
+Every country has its own specific elements, but they all chose to embellish their furniture by painting the flowers, animals and birds they encountered in everyday life.

-The colours that are commonly found in the countryside are best suited to rustic furniture.
-Lately in great demand are colours that reproduce wood ageing due to the action of the sun.
+Rustic furniture is best matched with the colors that are commonly found in the countryside.
+Lately in great demand are the colors that reproduce wood ageing because of the action of the sun.
 It's the color we used to see on fence boards.
 Fences in villages may have been protected with linseed oil, but certainly no one bothered to protect them from UV radiation.
 The fence was made to enclose a space or separate properties and the wood was chosen, based on experience, to resist rot and insect attack.
-This meant resin-containing wood (molid, larch) or tannin (acacia, oak, chestnut) So that fence changed its colour over time, taking on a specific blue-grey hue.
+This meant a wood containing resin (molid, larch) or tannin (acacia, oak, chestnutSo that fence changed its color over time, acquiring a specific bluish-grey hue.

 Wood staining